napalm-automation/napalm-automation.github.io/_posts/2017/2018-01-11-eNMS-presentation.md

 The idea was to provide a way to use netmiko and napalm for those who don't have any Python or Ansible knowledge.

 After a few weeks, I decided to start all over from scratch and created a whole new project designed to be a Network Management System focused on network visualization and automation: **eNMS**.

-**You can find a demo of eNMS _[here](http://afourmy.pythonanywhere.com/)_ !**.
+**You can find a demo of eNMS _[here](http://afourmy.pythonanywhere.com/)_ !**

-In this post, I will start by briefly introducing eNMS network automation functions and technical stack, then show with some practical video examples of Netmiko and NAPALM automation on a Cisco 1841 (IOS) with eNMS.
+In this post, I will start by briefly introducing eNMS network automation features, then show with some practical video examples of Netmiko and NAPALM automation on a Cisco 1841 (IOS) with eNMS.

 # eNMS network automation features